Basic Methods

 It is good to start each practice session with emotional attunement and purification of the energy of the surrounding space.
 For this purpose there exists a wonderful technique known as the Cross of Buddha.
 It is performed in the following way.

-For the best performance of this exercise we have to accept the so-called student posture: we sit down on the heels holding the spine straight, toes looking backward, and palms of hands resting upon the thighs.
+For the best performance of this exercise we have to accept the so-called student posture: we sit down on the heels holding the spine straight, toes looking backward, and the palms of our hands resting upon the thighs.
 Then we send waves of our benevolence and love from the chest forward, saying mentally:

 “May all beings have peace!
 May all beings be calm!
 May all beings feel bliss!”